qwang-big/Eier/README.md

 ## Infer promoter-enhancer interaction probabilities according to distances
 Use the following function to convert the promoter-enhancer interactions in a given range of TSS (1Mb in the data provided) to probabilities of interaction.

-* Load P-E interactions in H1ESC cell lines, the three columns in *H1* data.frame are enhancer IDs, promoter IDs, P-E distances, respectively.
+* We first load the P-E interactions in H1ESC cell line, the three columns in *H1* data.frame are enhancer IDs, promoter IDs, P-E distances, respectively.
 ```r
 H1 <- read.table('https://raw.githubusercontent.com/qwang-big/irene-data/master/PEdistances/H1.hg19.pair')
 ```

-* Transform the P-E interactions from bp to Mb:
+* Then transform the P-E interactions from bp to Mb:
 ```r
 H1[,3] <- abs(H1[,3]/1e6)
 ```

-* Apply a power-decay function to represent the likelihood of P-E interactions.
-The choice of power-coefficient is explained in Figure 3.11 and Figure 3.14b of Qi Wang's dissertation.
+* We apply a power-decay function to represent the likelihood of P-E interactions.
+The power-coefficient is estimated from several capture Hi-C datasets [Mifsud et al, 2015](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-2323/), [Javierre et al, ‎2016](https://www.ebi.ac.uk/ega/studies/EGAS00001001911), [Rubin et al, 2017](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE84660), which is explained in Figure 3.11 and Figure 3.14b of Qi Wang's [dissertation](https://github.com/qwang-big/irene-web/blob/master/docs/chapter3.pdf).
 We recommand using -20 for all the test cases.
 ```r
 H1[,3] <- exp(-20*H1[,3]+1)
 ```

 ## Using PageRank to rank the epigenetic alterations from both enhancers and promoters.
-The PageRank will take in the alteration contribution from enhancers, resulting the ranks of associated promoters get promoted if targeted by highly altered enhancers.
+The PageRank function will take in the alteration contribution from enhancers, resulting in higher ranks of associated promoters if targeted by highly altered enhancers.
 ```r
 res$pg <- pageRank(res$gr, H1)
 ```

 ## Get the rank of only promoters as well, which will be used to compare with the PageRank rankings.
-Use the following function to get the order of promoters sorted by PC1, the ones on top of the list indicates higher alteration of the corresponding gene.
+Use the following function to get the rank of the promoters according to PC1.
+A higher rank indicates stronger alterations of the corresponding gene.
 ```r
 res$pg$prom <- getPromId(res$gr, pc="PC1")
 ```